ENCODE-DCC/encoded/README.rst

 To run tests with postgresql::

-    THIS IS NOW THE DEFAULT
-    to run with sqllite use:
-    $ bin/test --engine-url sqlite:///

     first install postgres (on a mac with homebrew for example)

     If you wish a clean db wipe for DEVELOPMENT